 - Minimum MoH standards and staffing levels to be expected at the different levels of care

-Yes, NMS procures, stores and delivers vaccines to the District Vaccine Stores (DVS).
+Yes, NMS procures stores and delivers vaccines to the District Vaccine Stores (DVS).
 Vaccine supplies are distributed on a monthly basis

 There are two categories of vaccines;

-2. Other related vaccines e.g Anti rabies, Anti snake, Yellow fever and Hepatitis.
-NMS expects orders of this type of vaccines to come together with the rest of your order and not as emergency orders.
+Other vaccines including Anti-rabies, Anti-snake, Yellow fever and Hepatitis B vaccines.
+NMS expects orders of this type of vaccines to be submitted with the rest of the facility order.